-Funeral services for Joseph Sutton of Salem, age 25, will be held today at 1:00 at the James and Gahr Mortuary in Salem.
-Visitation will be from 11:00 until service time.
+Funeral services for Anna Marie Gray of Rolla, age 68, will be held today at 1:00 at the Rolla Chapel of James and Gahr Mortuary.
+Visitation will be held from 11:00 until service time.

-Funeral services for Susan Cary Gargus of St. James, age 68, will be held Sunday at 1:00 at the Britton-Bennett Funeral Home in Steelville.
-Visitation will be from 11:00 until service time Sunday.
-Interment will be in the Keysville Cemetery in Keysville, MO.
+Funeral services for Hallie Gregory of Steelville, age 89, will be held Tuesday at 11:00 at the Britton-Bennett Funeral Home in Steelville.
+Visitation will be from 5:00 to 8:00 Monday.
+Interment will be in the Davisville Cemetery.

 Funeral services for Shirley Oneta Burrus of Salem, age 79, will be held Tuesday May 2 at 1:00 at the Wilson Mortuary Salem Chapel.
 Visitation will be held from 10:00 until 1:00 at the Wilson Mortuary Salem Chapel.
 Interment will be in the North Lawn Cemetery.